 If you're new to AR, you need to transfer your out-of-state license within 30 days of establishing residency.

-To transfer your out-of-state license for an Arkansas license, visit your nearest state police headquarters and hand over your valid out-of-state license for a new AR driver license.
+To transfer your out-of-state license for an Arkansas driver's license, visit your nearest state police headquarters and hand over your valid out-of-state license for a new AR driver license.

 Be prepared to present the same ID requirements and fees as listed below, under “Apply for Your AR Driver's License.